svenkubiak/embedded-mongodb/README.md

 embedded-mongodb
 ================

-Embedded MongoDB for unit testing purposes based on [flapdoodle-oss/de.flapdoodle.embed.mongo][1]
+Embedded MongoDB for unit testing and developement purposes.
+Based on [flapdoodle-oss/de.flapdoodle.embed.mongo][1]

-**IMPORTANT!**
-Version 2.x.x uses MongoDB Java-Driver 2.x
-Version 3.x.x/4.x.x uses MongoDB Java-Driver 3.x
+Requires Java 11 and is based on Mongo Java 3.x

 Usage
 ------------------